HCaldwell95/salt-and-stone-studios/README.md

 ### Validator Testing

-I used the  <a href="https://validator.w3.org/">W3C CSS Validator</a> and <a href="https://validator.w3.org/">W3C CSS Validator</a> to validate every page of the project to ensure there were no syntax errors in the project.
+I used the  <a href="https://validator.w3.org/">W3C HTML Validator</a> and <a href="https://jigsaw.w3.org/css-validator/">W3C CSS Validator</a> to validate every page of the project to ensure there were no syntax errors in the project.

 - No errors were returned when passing through the official <a href="https://validator.w3.org/">W3C Markup Validator</a>.
 - No errors were found when passing through the official <a href="https://jigsaw.w3.org/css-validator/">W3C CSS Validator</a>.